Estateguru review: Used to be good, but the 'inactive fees' are too dangerous

-I've tried a few real estate crowdlending platforms such as Bulkestate and Crowdestate, and while they've been good and profitable as well, the winner for me is Estateguru.
+I've tried a few real estate crowdlending platforms such as Bulkestate and Crowdestate, and while they've been good and profitable as well, the winner for me used to be Estateguru.
+Not anymore!

 Estateguru background